Advancing MAPF Toward the Real World: A Scalable Multi-Agent Realistic Testbed (SMART): Architecture

 \subsection{Execution Monitoring (EM) Server}

 The EM server parses the MAPF plan and encodes its passing order into an ADG.
 It then manages the execution of the MAPF plan and communicates with the executors.

-\paragraph{Server Initialization} During the initialization, we use the MAPF plan parser to construct an ADG.
-We define a standardized format to store the MAPF plan as a sequence of timed locations for each robot $r_i$, i.e., $((x_i^0, y_i^0, t_i^0),... , (x_i^T, y_i^T, t_i^T))$.
-The parser can take as input any valid MAPF plans of this format, regardless of the MAPF planners that generate the plans.
-This allows \mymethod to work with plans using varying simplified robot models.
+\paragraph{Server Initialization} During initialization, we use the MAPF plan parser to convert it into a sequence of actions and then construct an ADG based on these actions.
+We define a lightweight, planner-agnostic standardized format to store the MAPF plan as a sequence of timed locations for each robot $r_i$, i.e., $((x_i^0, y_i^0, t_i^0),... , (x_i^T, y_i^T, t_i^T))$.
+This simple representation can be easily derived from any MAPF-generated path, making the parser compatible with any valid MAPF plan regardless of the underlying robot model or planner used to generate them.
+This design choice allows \mymethod to work seamlessly with planners using varying simplified robot models without requiring modifications to the planners themselves.
 The parser first converts the path of each robot into a sequence of actions.
-Specifically, the parser infers the orientation of a robot by comparing consecutive vertices along its path and adds a rotation action when needed.
-The ADG is constructed based on the sequence of actions.
-ADG requires the MAPF plan to be circle-conflict free, ensuring that robots do not collide even if delayed by one timestep~\cite{honig2019warehouse}.
+Specifically, for each transition between consecutive vertices, the parser infers the required robot orientation.
+If the orientation differs from the current orientation, an in-place rotation action is added.
+Subsequently, a forward movement action is added to move the robot to the next vertex.
+The ADG is then constructed based on this sequence of actions.
+ADG requires the MAPF plan to be cycle-conflict-free, i.e., it prohibits cyclic location exchanges among a set of robots within the same timestep.
+This is because ADG only allows movements into empty space to ensure delay safety, which cannot be satisfied under a cycle conflict~\cite{honig2019warehouse}.
 However, ensuring this is not standard in most MAPF models.
-As a result, if we directly build an ADG based on a plan with circle conflict, we may create deadlocks, such as the one illustrated in~\cref{fig:adg_robust} (a).
+As a result, if we directly build an ADG based on a plan with cycle conflicts, we may create deadlocks, such as the one illustrated in~\cref{fig:adg_robust} (a).
 While these robots are planned to rotate simultaneously in a cycle, with ADG, they will end up waiting indefinitely for others to complete their next actions.
 To accommodate a broader range of planners, motivated by~\cite{honig2016multi}, we add an extra vertex between consecutive vertices in \mymethod as shown in~\cref{fig:adg_robust} (b), making the ADG compatible with these MAPF models.